bharat227294/Employee-Task-Tracker/README.md

 ✔ Internet (only for first-time install)

-Step 1 - cd "C:\Users\bhara\Downloads\Employee Task Tracker UI" ( your directory of the file modify as you saved !! )
+Step 1 - cd "C:\Users\bhara\Downloads\Employee Task Tracker UI" ( your directory of the file modify as you saved where package.json is located !! )

 Step 2 - Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass